How to Become a Correctional Officer

 In addition, new applicants for federal corrections positions must be appointed before they are 37 years of age.

-There are some local and state correction agencies that will require a person applying for a position as a correctional officer to have some college credits.
+Some local and state correction agencies will require a person applying for a position as a correctional officer to have some college credits.

 Often, military experience or law enforcement experience can be substituted for these requirements.